BA (Hons); MBACP Accred; BACP Registered & Supervisor

 - That something always seems to happen and you feel you never achieve what you want

 - That you can no longer carry around something from the past

 - That you are struggling with loss or illness

-- You maybe feeling overwhelmed and are unsure what you want
+- You maybe feeling overwhelmed and unsure of what you want

 - You want to talk with someone who isn’t going to judge you

 If you are unsure if counselling is for you, please feel free to contact me.
 You can find out more about counselling and me from my website (see link at top of the page)